Code52/code52.github.com/_posts/2012-02-20-github-for-outlook.md

 ## The technology under the hood

-* Using @jakeginnivan's VSTO helper to build off as a framework
-* WPF App
-* Settings page to hook in to your github api key.
-* Enumerate your projects
-* Create a new issue from an email, assign it against a project, apply a label

-* Could also create a task in outlook for that, link back to the issue in Github

-* Not sure what else we could do to add subsequent emails back to a task as comments
+The most popular tool of building addins for Microsoft Office is called Visual Studio Tools for Office - which allows .NET apps to integrate and behave like native Office addins.
+There's a bunch of resources on getting started with VSTO over on [MSDN](http://msdn.microsoft.com/en-us/office/hh133430).

+We will be using WPF for the UI, but the real project we will leverage is [Jake Ginnivan's](http://twitter.com/JakeGinnivan) [VSTOContrib](http://vstocontrib.codeplex.com/) libraries - this will allow us to quickly scaffold the code without getting bogged down in COM interop woes.

+We're also talking with @aeoth about making use of some of his recent work on a desktop port of the ["Milestone"](http://quandtm.github.com/Milestone/) GitHub  client for WP7.
+This isn't cruical to the end goal of the week, but after using Reactive Extension in Carnac we're keen to make use of it in other scenarios.

 ## How can I get involved?

 The initial project is up on [GitHub](http://github.com/Code52/github-for-outlook).
-The [Trello board](https://trello.com/board/github-tasks-for-outlook/4f4234cdbfa22c0070ac4caa) will be updated over the course of today/tomorrow as we sketch out the UI and features to implement.
+The [Trello board](https://trello.com/board/github-tasks-for-outlook/4f4234cdbfa22c0070ac4caa) will be updated over the course of today/tomorrow as we sketch out features and workflow ideas to implement.
 And of course the [JabbR](http://jabbr.net/#/rooms/code52) room is worth checking out too!